Diamond Lake, Minneapolis

 The Diamond Lake neighborhood is in the Nokomis community in Minneapolis.
 It is bounded by Diamond Lake Road and 55th Street on the north, Cedar Avenue on the east, 62nd Street on the south, and Interstate 35W on the west.
-It is a part of Ward 11, currently represented by city council member Emily Koski.
+It is a part of city council ward 11 and in state legislative district 63B.

 The Diamond Lake neighborhood, together with Hale and Page, is represented by the Hale Page Diamond Lake Community Association (HDPL).
 It has approximately 2233 households within its boundaries.